ftes/dcon-elixir/index.md

 ### Reducing Complexity
 - complex -> to complect
-- there are errors that are relevant to the user (wrong input, data validation)
+- there are errors that are relevant to the user
-- and errors that are irrelevant to the user (database connection fails)
+- and errors that are irrelevant to the user
 - Why do both types of errors need to be complected?

 ### Let it crash and heal itself
 - fragility on the micro-scale often means robustness on the macro scale
-  - i.e.: cancer are cells that refuse to die
 - Supervision-tree:
   - restart subsystem that got affected by a non user-facing error
-  - i.e.: transient db connection outage